ansys/scade-design-rules/doc/source/rules/modelling/illegal_operations_on_constants.rst

-.. index:: single: Illegal Operations On Constants
+.. index:: single: Illegal operations on constants

 Illegal operations on constants
 ===============================